m7mdsayed7/Lending-Club-Deep-Learning-Project/README.md

 Given historical data on loans given out with information on whether or not the borrower defaulted (charge-off), can we build a model that can predict whether or not a borrower will pay back their loan?
 This way in the future when we get a new potential customer we can assess whether or not they are likely to pay back the loan.
 The "loan_status" column contains our label.

+## The Data:

+I will be using a subset of the LendingClub DataSet obtained from Kaggle: https://www.kaggle.com/wordsforthewise/lending-club

+### NOTE: I am using a special version of this file that has some extra feature engineering  to do.

 # Important Note: There are two different models done using different ways of data cleaning and preprocessing to reach the best possible accuracy.